WHAT YOU NEED TO KNOW

 About the Solutions Journalism Network

-This story is republished through our partner, the Solutions Journalism Network, a nonprofit organization dedicated to rigorous reporting about social issues.
+This story comes from our partners at the Solutions Journalism Network, a nonprofit organization dedicated to rigorous reporting about social issues.

 About the Author